incident-io/terraform-provider-incident/docs/resources/catalog_type_attribute.md

   Examples might be a 'Service' type with an 'Alert channel' which you can point at a Slack channel, or 'Team' which specifies its 'Manager' and 'Technical Lead' as Slack users.
 You can then use these types to create powerful new workflows.
+  Consider using our official catalog importer https://github.com/incident-io/catalog-importer.
+  It can be used to sync catalog data from sources like local files or GitHub and push them into the incident.io catalog without having to directly interact with our public API.
 ---

 # incident_catalog_type_attribute (Resource)